News Release: McLeod v. Mount Royal University court action ends with apology from university president

 MRU initially took a hard line against McLeod, refusing to apologize or negotiate any kind of settlement.
 This made court action necessary.
 The court action settled with Dr. Docherty apologizing to Mr. McLeod for the behaviour of MRU security guards, their unnecessary use of force, the unlawful detention, and the violation of Charter rights.
 In his letter of apology, Dr. Docherty stated that “supplemental training will be conducted to ensure that community officers understand the interaction between the Charter of Rights and Freedoms and their duties in maintaining a safe campus environment.”

 “Taxpayer-funded universities ought to be safe places for free expression.
-Dr. Docherty should be commended for his leadership in this regard,” stated Calgary lawyer John Carpay, who represented Nicholas McLeod in his court action against Mount Royal University.
+Dr. Docherty should be commended for his leadership in this regard,” stated Calgary John Carpay, who represented Nicholas McLeod in his court action against Mount Royal University.

 Share this: